 The mobile app directory lets users browse apps for the Assistant via the Google app for Android and the Google Assistant app for iOS.

-The following examples show a listing for Fitbit Coach, a health & fitness app that walks users through a home workout:
+The following examples show a page for Fitbit Coach, a health & fitness app that walks users through a home workout:

 The Actions console features analytics that show how your app has been rated in the mobile app directory.
-Navigate to Analytics > Directory for details about your app's rating over time.
+Navigate to Measure > Analytics > Directory for details about your app's rating over time.

 Building a good app directory listing

-Your app is featured on its own listing, so it's important that you promote and highlight your capabilities and provide everything users need to know about your app.
-A good app listing should at least include the following:
+Your app is featured on its own page, so it's important that you promote and highlight your capabilities and provide everything users need to know about your app.
+A good directory page should at least include the following: